ErikKalkoken/stellaris-tool/README.md

 ## Installation

-If you system has a go compiler you can install the tool with:
+If you system has a go compiler you can install the tool directly with:

 ```sh
 go install github.com/ErikKalkoken/stellaris-tool/cmd/sav2json@latest